Polcsak/PBI-Garmin-Dashboard/README.md

-# 🏃‍♂️ Activities Overview Dashboard
+# 🏃‍♂️ Garmin Activity Analytics Dashboard

 ## 📌 Description

-This Power BI dashboard provides a comprehensive overview of a user's physical activities, based on data exported from Garmin or similar fitness tracking platforms.
-It visualizes key metrics and trends using clear and interactive visuals to help monitor personal performance over time.
+This Power BI dashboard provides a comprehensive overview of my real physical activity data, extracted via API from the [tcgoetz/GarminDB](https://github.com/tcgoetz/GarminDB) project using a custom Python script.

+The dashboard visualizes key performance metrics and trends, helping to monitor progress across different types of training sessions such as running, swimming, strength workouts, and more.

 ### Key Features:
 - Total number of activities over the selected period
-- Aggregated distance and duration
+- Aggregated statistics (duration, distance, etc.)
-- Activity breakdown by type (e.g., running, swimming, strength training)
+- Activity breakdown by type
-- Weekly or monthly trends in performance
+- Weekly or monthly performance trends
-- Heatmaps and activity comparisons across days/weeks/months
+- Heatmaps and time comparisons by day, week, or month

 ---

 ## 🎯 Purpose

-This dashboard is suitable for:
+This dashboard is designed for:

-- **Personal training analytics**: Track progress and patterns in physical activity.
+- **Personal performance tracking**: Visual insights into training consistency and progression.
-- **Motivation and feedback**: Visualize how often and how intensely you're training.
+- **Motivation and behavior feedback**: Spot patterns and stay committed to your goals.
-- **Trainer or physiotherapist use**: Share data-driven insights with health or fitness professionals.
+- **Coach or physiotherapist collaboration**: Share structured data with professionals for better support.
-- **Data analytics portfolio**: Demonstrates skills in handling time series data, KPI tracking, and category-based segmentation.
+- **Analytics portfolio**: Demonstrates practical experience in connecting APIs, transforming data with Python, and designing interactive Power BI dashboards.

 ---

-💡 _This dashboard is based on fictional data and was created as part of a Power BI course on Udemy._
+💡 _This project uses real fitness data pulled directly from Garmin through a local instance of the GarminDB API integration._